-Reserves is a combination of a COVID Related Matters reserve and Social Enterprise reserve.
-The COVID reserve relates to funds held for a COVID related matter.
-The Social Enterprise reserve relates to funds held for the MRC Tas café and catering business.
+Reserves is related to funds held for the MRC Tas café and catering business.

 BOARD OF MANAGEMENT DECLARATION

 The Directors have determined that the Association is not a reporting entity and that this special purpose financial report should be prepared in accordance with the accounting policies outlined in Note 1 to the financial statements.